The child has a pain in the back of his head. Common causes of headaches in children, preventive measures. Main causes of headaches

 • incorrect body position during sleep;

-• long time spent at the computer or watching TV;
+• spending long periods of time at the computer or watching TV;

 • starvation;

-The mechanism of occurrence of pain for these reasons is different.
-The first is muscle tension, leading to a certain inflammatory response.
-In this case, the vessels expand and release into the blood a substance that irritates the pain centers.
-The second mechanism is a violation of the ability of brain structures to respond correctly to changing conditions.
-At the same time, the emotional state of the patient changes, the balance in the production of hormones is disturbed.
+The mechanism of pain for these reasons varies.
+The first is muscle tension, leading to a certain inflammatory reaction.
+In this case, the vessels dilate and release a substance into the blood that irritates the pain centers.
+The second mechanism is a disruption in the ability of brain structures to respond correctly to changing conditions.
+At the same time, the emotional state of the patient changes, the balance in the production of hormones is disrupted.

-Often the causes of headaches in children are classes, especially tests, in which most students are nervous and worried
+Often the causes of headaches in children are classes, especially tests, during which most schoolchildren are nervous and worried

-The pain is localized in the temples and in the frontal part, sometimes in the region of the crown.
-It is of a constrictive nature.
-The syndrome continues for several hours.
+The pain is localized in the temples and frontal region, sometimes in the crown area.
+It is compressive in nature.
+The syndrome lasts for several hours.
 During this period, it may be painful for the baby to put on a hat, he even refuses to comb his hair.
-It happens that muscles ache at the same time as the head, soreness is felt in the abdomen or the region of the heart.
-The child complains of weakness, his appetite disappears, sleep is disturbed.
+It happens that at the same time the muscles ache in the head, pain is felt in the stomach or heart area.
+The child complains of weakness, loss of appetite, and disturbed sleep.

 Diseases of the ENT organs and eyes

-Often the cause of headaches are diseases of the upper respiratory tract or ophthalmic diseases.
-The essence of the phenomenon lies in the fact that with inflammation of the throat or sinuses, as well as with the pathology of the eyeball, pain receptors are influenced by irritating and toxic factors.
-If the eye is inflamed, then in addition to the pain in the head, there is pain in the eye sockets, tearing.
-With inflammation of the sinuses on the cheeks, an unhealthy blush occurs.
+Often the cause of headaches is diseases of the ENT organs or ophthalmological diseases.
+The essence of the phenomenon is that with inflammation of the throat or sinuses, as well as with pathology of the eyeball, pain receptors are influenced by irritating and toxic factors.
+If the eye is inflamed, then in addition to a painful sensation in the head, pain in the eye sockets and tearing appear.
+When the sinuses become inflamed, an unhealthy blush appears on the cheeks.

-Pain reliever for inflammatory diseases nose, throat, ear and eye is the treatment of the underlying disease.
-With such pathologies, the baby may have a fever.
-It is necessary to call a doctor at home or go with the child to the pediatrician on your own.
+A pain reliever for inflammatory diseases nose, throat, ear and eye treatment is the treatment of the underlying disease.
+With such pathologies, the baby may develop a fever.
+You need to call a doctor at home or go to the pediatrician yourself with your child.

 Unstable intracranial pressure

-Intracranial pressure in a healthy child increases due to heavy physical exertion, when coughing, when lifting weights.
-After the cause is eliminated, the pressure returns to normal and does not require treatment.
-Headaches in the back of the head with an increase indicate pathology.
-The main symptoms of this are:
+Intracranial pressure in a healthy child increases due to heavy physical activity, coughing, and lifting heavy objects.
+After eliminating the cause, the pressure returns to normal and does not require treatment.
+Headaches in the back of the head when elevated indicate pathology.
+The main symptoms are:

 • nausea and vomiting, headache;

-• deterioration in the evening and at night;
+• worsening of the condition in the evening and at night;

 • localization of pain in the back of the head and in the eye area;